Source Code

 mapview(

-col.regions = color_palette,
+col.regions = suitability_difference_colors(n = length(suitability_difference_breaks)),

-at = color_breaks,
+at = suitability_difference_breaks,

-layer.name = "Suitability difference"
+layer.name = "Suitability difference",

-)The divergent palette shows three distinct zones:
+)The suitability differences map shows three distinct zones:

 - White (values near zero): areas where both species show similar predicted suitability.